jaanga/sp500/README.md

 * Full 3D ~ rotate, and and zoom in real-time
 	* Real-time animation or real-time data
 * Heads-up display with links and charts for individual symbols
+* Select a symbol from menu and see its position highlighted in the 3D display
+* Select a symbol by typing
 * Symbols colored by sector
 * Data wrangling
 	* Keeps all the data visible always